aaron-clovsky/gaze/README.md

 ## MOTIVATION
-[watchall](https://github.com/mfatemipour/watchall) is a fanastic tool for observing the output of commands in realtime that print more than one screen's worth of data, it is also out of date and requires manual patching after installing with pip.
-It also requires manually setting the size of the line buffer, both of which makes it incredibly annoying to use.
-After years of being annoyed by watchall throwing exceptions on long input I finally decided to fix the problem the hard way.
+[watchall](https://github.com/mfatemipour/watchall) is a fanastic tool for observing the output of commands that print more than one screen's worth of data.
+It is also out of date, requiring manual patching after installation as well as manually setting the length of the line buffer for long inputs, both of which make it incredibly annoying to use.
+After years of being annoyed by watchall throwing exceptions I finally decided to fix the problem the right way.

 ## CREDIT